isabelbrechin/Course-Feedback/README.md

 - **Hosting**: Initially intended for Azure, now hosted on GitHub due to Azure credits limitation.

 ## Features
-- Anonymous feedback submission by students.
+- Feedback submission by students.
 - Automated sentiment analysis and keyword extraction using OpenAI's GPT-3.5.
 - Summary generation for quick insights into students feedback.
 - Generate suggestions for students to improve the quality of their feedback.